by Alison Angold CIDESCO ITEC

 (Avoid during pregnancy)

-With a wonderful herby aroma, rosemary relieves pain, helps prevent against viruses, and is a tonic to the body as a whole.
+With a wonderful herby aroma, rosemary relieves pain, helps prevent viruses, and is a tonic to the body as a whole.

 (Avoid during pregnancy, with epilepsy and high blood pressure)